katahiromz/ImeStudy/README.md

 - In the other cases: `"HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run"`

 This registry key contains the list of the registered start-up entries.
 The key of an entry is the start-up program name.
-The value of an entry is the pathname of a start-up command line.
+The value of an entry is a start-up command line.

 ## What is `internat.exe`?